Skip to main content

 Building on the foundation #

-The tracer bullet proves the concept.
-Next iterations could add multiple campground monitoring with preference learning, SMS alerts for ultra-high priority availability, booking automation where permitted, historical pattern analysis for smarter predictions, and collaborative alerts for group camping.
+Next iterations could add multiple campground monitoring with preference learning and historical pattern analysis for smarter predictions.